openfisca/openfisca-doc/openfisca-web-api/reforms.md

 # Reforms

 > This documentation explains how to declare an existing reform to an instance of the OpenFisca Web API that you host.
-> To know how to write a reform, please read [OpenFisca-Core reforms](https://github.com/openfisca/openfisca-core/tree/next/docs/reforms.md)
+> If you're looking how to write a reform, please read [OpenFisca-Core reforms](/openfisca-core/reforms.md)

 Each OpenFisca Web API instance can handle a number of reforms.
 Once a reform is known, the user can ask to apply one or many reforms in the HTTP request (see [endpoints doc](endpoints.md)).
 If no reform is specified in the HTTP request, no reform will be used in the computation.

 ## Add a reform